tianocore-docs/edk2-BuildSpecification/8_pre-build_autogen_stage/84_auto-generated_pcd_database_file.md

 5. Command line cannot be used to set the PCD value.

+6. If a PCD has a Token Space GUID specified in DEC file and the `[Guids]` section tag contains the `Private` modifier (`[Guids.common.Private]` for example), the PCD may only be used by modules in the package containing the DEC file.
+If a module outside of that package attempts to use the PCD, the build must break with an appropriate error message.

 #### 8.4.1.2 Precedence Rules for PCDs not listed in the DSC or FDF Files:

 This subsection covers PCDs that are used by modules listed in the DSC file,